Flag

 Economy

-Burundi is one of the world's most impoverished countries, with 87% of its population living below the World Bank's poverty line of $2.15 per day, and a significant majority reliant on subsistence agriculture.
-The economy faces numerous challenges, including high youth unemployment at around 65%, pervasive corruption, and a lack of foreign direct investment, despite government efforts to modernize agriculture and develop the mining sector.
-Recent initiatives, such as a new Mining Code and infrastructure development, aim to stimulate economic growth, but persistent issues like foreign exchange shortages and climate-related agricultural damage continue to hinder recovery.
+Burundi is one of the world's most impoverished countries, with 87 percent of its population living below the World Bank's poverty line of $2.15 per day, and a significant portion reliant on subsistence agriculture.
+The economy faces challenges such as high youth unemployment, estimated at 65 percent, and persistent foreign exchange shortages that hinder investment and growth.
+Despite government efforts to modernize agriculture and attract foreign direct investment, issues like corruption and an ill-equipped bureaucracy continue to impede economic progress.

 Floating Section Image